nikeee/wake-on-lan/README.md

 # Wake-On-LAN

-A simple library for sending magic packets and performing IP address operations
+A simple library for sending magic packets and performing IP address operations.

-## Why?
+### Why?
 I wanted to create a library that matches all Microsoft Code Analysis rules and design guidelines.
 However, it does not fit at least one naming guideline.
 The default namespace is `System.Net`.
 I decided to do this because I want the library to be used like a normal part of the .NET Framework.